Update May 24, 2026

 The Decision

 This is an investment cycle thesis, not a growth thesis.
 The stock does not need Alibaba to accelerate.
-It needs the market to recognize that the EBITA decline is capex, not deterioration — and that capex has a documented pattern of converting to margin in cloud businesses.
+It needs the market to recognise that the EBITA decline is capital spending, not deterioration, and that capital spending has a documented pattern of converting to margin in cloud businesses.

 Bear: EBITA negative + cash burn